azizriza1210/rag-llm-education/README.md

 ## 📝 Prompt Engineering

-The chatbot uses carefully engineered prompts based on the paper ["Exploring Prompt Engineering Practices in the Enterprise"](https://arxiv.org/abs/2403.08950):
+The chatbot uses carefully engineered prompts based on the paper ["Exploring Prompt Engineering Practices in the Enterprise"](https://arxiv.org/abs/2403.08950) and ["Does Prompt Formatting Have Any Impact on LLM Performance?"](https://arxiv.org/abs/2411.10541) :

 ### System Prompt
 ```